wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2021-17.x Release Notes

 * **Create Alerts for Your Services**: Now, you can [create alerts for your services](tracing_ui_overview.html#create-alerts) from the tracing application status page.
-* **PromQL Support**: You can now create charts and alerts by using PromQL.
-Administrators can enable users to write queries in PromQL.
-Users for whom PromQL is enabled can also set additional settings.
+* **Full PromQL Support in the UI**: We've expanded the limited PromQL support and we added:

+  * Full support for creating charts and alerts with PromQL queries.
+  * Admin-level setting that determines whether users can write queries in PromQL.
+  * Additional user-level settings for PromQL behavior.
+For example, you can display the translation to Wavefront query language for any PromQL query, by default.

   See [Using PromQL in Wavefront](wavefront_prometheus.html) for information about enabling PromQL and how to use PromQL in charts and alerts.

    ![Prometheus query](images/prometheus_sample.png)

+* **UI Updates**: The **System Preferences** option that Administrators can access from the gear icon, is now renamed to **Organization Settings**.

 * **Pass a Time Window in Markdown Charts**: You can now pass a time window in a markdown chart, so that the dynamic link to a chart or a dashboard in the markdown chart respectively opens a chart or a dashboard within the current time range.
 For details, see [Markdown Chart](ui_chart_reference.html#markdown-chart).